mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 Pegasus is available for Android devices running at least Android 4.1 (Jelly Bean).
 For proper multimedia support, **Android 4.4 (KitKat)** or newer is recommended.

+## Installation

+Pegasus is released as an APK package.
+To install it, you'll need to enable such files, which can be done under *Settings &rarr; Security &rarr; Unknown Sources*, turned on.
+Then open the APK file with any file manager app.

+If you have an active full screen app (eg. screen shade), Android might not allow you to press on the install button due to security reasons.
+In this case, just disable that app for the time of the installation.

 ## Directories

 Config files are stored under `<storage>/pegasus-frontend`, where `<storage>` the internal storage, if you have one, otherwise the SD card.
 The directory will be created automatically when you first launch Pegasus (or you can create it yourself).